sahuyuvraj/snake_game_using_JAVA/README.md

 # snake_game_using_JAVA

-Created a simple desktop application of snake game using Java and concepts of object oriented programming.Having some action like new apple generation ,apple eating,and movement of the snake while eating apple.
+Created a simple desktop application of snake game using Java swing and concepts of object oriented programming.Having some action like new apple generation ,apple eating,and movement of the snake while eating apple.
 One can also see the score board counting the number of

 ## Installation

 To setup the app for development on your local machine, please follow the instructions below: